ottobricks/credit-risk-study-case/credit-risk/discovery/initial-data-discovery.md

 ).iloc[0].sort_index()
 ```

 From the column definitions in Loans data, we know `MAIN_SYSTEM_ID` represents the retailer's identity between Fintech and Ecommerce.
-We also know that Loans data contains `RETAILER_ID` specific to fintech, thus we can infer that it's the same as `ID` in Fintech Data.
-Let's organize this information in a table:
+We also know that Loans data contains `RETAILER_ID` specific to fintech, thus we can infer that it's the same as `ID` in Fintech data.

+Furthermore, we can already predict that there is strong correlation between

 ```{dropdown} Column Description